 A balanced diet that’s high in fibre and low in sugar and fat will help you avoid constipation or weigh gain which are risk factors for developing haemorrhoids.

 Eating plenty of fibre is important for preventing haemorrhoids because it keeps your stools soft and regular and minimises the amount of time you spend straining on the toilet.

 - nuts and seeds

 - pulses (peas, beans and lentils).

-Commercial fibre supplements are also available if you think you are not getting enough of the above foods in your diet.
+Commercial fibre supplements are also available and can be useful if you think you are not getting enough of the above foods in your diet.

 If you decide to increase the amount of fibre in your diet it’s best to do it gradually so your digestive system has time to adapt.